 Shop Honolulu’s main thoroughfare

 Take a stroll down Kalakaua Avenue, Honolulu’s original thoroughfare and main shopping area.
-Weave in and out of shops as you enjoy the open air and Hawaiian hospitality.
+Weave in and out of shops as you enjoy the open air.
 On Kalakaua, you’ll find a range of retailers, boutiques, and local shops that’ll keep your wallet busy.

 The largest mall in Hawaii, the Ala Moana Center bursts with over 350 shops, department stores, and restaurants.
 Stroll down Luxury Row or head to DFS Galleria to spend the day with Tiffany & Co., Saint Laurent, Vera Wang, and more, or head into some of Honolulu’s specialty shops to find authentic Hawaiian-made goods.